 - PhD (Biomedical Informatics), Dept of Biomedical Informatics, School of Medicine, University of Utah

-- Epidemic Intelligence Service (EIS), Lead Poisoning Prevention Branch, Environmental Hazards and Health Effects, Centers for Disease Control and Prevention (CDC)
+- Epidemic Intelligence Service (EIS) Officer, Environmental Hazards and Health Effects, Centers for Disease Control and Prevention (CDC)

-- MPH (emphasis in epidemiology), School of Public Health, Johns Hopkins University
+- MPH (epidemiology), School of Public Health, Johns Hopkins University

 - BSN, School of Nursing, Georgetown University

 Catherine J. Staes is a Professor and Director of the Nursing Informatics Specialty Track at the University of Utah’s College of Nursing, a position held since August 2018.
 She is also an Adjunct Profesor in the Department of Biomedical Informatics where she was on the faculty for 11 years leading efforts in the area of population and public health informatics.